anastassiavybornova/knudepunkter/docs/HOWTO_windows.md

 ## Step 2: Download the contents of this repository

-On this GitHub repository page, click on the `Code` button (in the upper right), then `Download ZIP` to download the entire repository to your local machine.
+On the [landing page](../README.md) of this repository, click on the `Code` button (in the upper right), then `Download ZIP` to download the entire repository to your local machine.
 Unzip the downloaded folder `knudepunkter`.
 This will be the main folder for the entire workflow.

 <p align="center"><img alt="Download the knudepunkter folder" src="/docs/screenshots/github.png" width=80%></p>